auth0/docs/articles/api-auth/tutorials/mobile-login-flow/sample-use-cases.md

 ## Customize Tokens

 You can use [Rules](/rules) to change the returned scopes of Access Tokens and/or add claims to Access and ID Tokens.
-To do so, add the following rule to your API:
+To do so, add the following rule:

 function(user, context, callback) {